Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: Experiments

 \section{Experiments}

-In this section, we compare our method with the state-of-the-art dense mapping method, CNN-SLAM~\cite{tateno2017cnn}, CodeMapping~\cite{matsuki2021codemapping}, Tandem~\cite{koestler2022tandem}, DeepFactors~\cite{czarnowski2020deepfactors}~(see \ref{sec:ex_dense_mapping}), GeoRefine~\cite{ji2022georefine}.
+In this section, we conducted evaluations on the predicted depth, trajectory of dense SLAM, and reconstruction quality.
+For predicted depth, we compare BBC-Net with state-of-the-art depth completion method, including KBNet~\cite{wong2021unsupervised}, ACMNet~\cite{zhao2021adaptive}, NLSPN~\cite{park2020non}, CompletionFormer~\cite{zhang2023completionformer}.
+For the trajectory and reconstruction results, we compare our method with CNN-SLAM~\cite{tateno2017cnn}, CodeMapping~\cite{matsuki2021codemapping}, Tandem~\cite{koestler2022tandem}, DeepFactors~\cite{czarnowski2020deepfactors}, GeoRefine~\cite{ji2022georefine}, iMap~\cite{sucar2021imap} and NICE-SLAM~\cite{zhu2022nice}.
 As the relative depth factors will not be activated without global bundle adjustment in BBC-ORBSLAM, the trajectories and depths used in the experiment are the results after dense global bundle adjustment unless otherwise specified.
 Unlike Tandem~\cite{koestler2022tandem}, our method does not depend on TSDF, so we save the depth and poses and utilize TSDF Fusion alone to generate the mesh.
-Due to space constraints, we only present part results in the paper.
-For more implementation details and experimental results, please refer to supplementary materials.

-We conduct these comparative experiments on a desktop PC with an Intel i7-8700 CPU (3.2GHz *12) with 24 GB RAM, and use a Nvidia GTX 1060 6GB GPU for inference.
-In the following experiments, the BBC-Net we use is trained on a subset of ScanNet which is the same as CodeMapping~\cite{matsuki2021codemapping}.
-We use ADAMW optimizer with the default setting.
-The learning rate is set to 1e-3 at the beginning and decreases by 0.2 every 5 epochs totaling 20 epochs.
-For each frame, we sample 125 fast keypoints as sparse depth.
-We augment the sparse depth by perturbing 5\% of the depth value, and introducing 2 pixels of noise to the point coordinates.